ErickPetru/ErickPetru/README.md

 ### Hi, I’m Erick 👋

+Scrum Master and Senior Software Engineer at [Airbank](https://github.com/joinairbank).
 Master in Production Engineering, MBA in IT Management, Technologist in Data Processing, IT Technician, certified as MCP and MCPD.
-More than 10 years as professor, consultor and speaker.
-More than 20 years of experience in software development, being worked with several languages and technologies, such as: HTML, CSS, JavaScript (ECMAScript), TypeScript, Vue, Angular, React, jQuery, Bootstrap, Tailwind, Vuetify, Node, GraphQL, .NET, C#, PHP, VB, Java, NativeScript, SQL Server, Oracle, MariaDB, PostgreSQL, MongoDB, Firebase, FaunaDB...
-Husband, "father" of two dogs and a cat, amateur cook, gamer, musician, freelancer designer and developer, open-source contributor on the spare time.
-Community partner of the progressive framework Vue.js, maintainer of its Portuguese documentation translation.
+More than 10 years as a university professor, consultant and speaker.
+More than 20 years of experience in software development, having worked with several languages and technologies.
+Husband, "father" of two dogs and a cat, amateur cook , player, musician, designer and freelance developer, open source contributor in his spare time.
+Community partner of the Vue.js progressive framework by contributions with its Brazilian Portuguese documentation.

 - 👨‍🏫 I’m working as professor in higher education for more than 10 years.
 - ⌨️ I’m also freelancer designer and software developer for more than 20 years!
 Yes, I was a bored yet curious teenage boy.